Are The District’s “Central Services” Costs The Charges Staff Represent?

 - We submit NRS 354.474(1) which instructs that “the provisions of NRS 354.470 to 354.626, inclusive, apply to all local governments,” and general improvement districts (“GIDs”) are local governments.
 NRS 354.474(1)(a) instructs that “’local government’ means every political subdivision or other entity which has the right to levy or receive money from ad valorem or other taxes or any mandatory assessments, and includes…districts organized pursuant to chapter…318.”
 The Incline Village General Improvement District (“IVGID”) was created pursuant to NRS 318 (see Washoe County Ordinance No. 97, Bill No. 57 effective June 1, 1961).
 And NRS 318.225 gives it “the right to levy or receive money from ad valorem…taxes.”

-- Regulations pertaining to the “Allocation of Costs to Enterprise Fund(s),”
+- Regulations pertaining to the “Allocation of Costs to Enterprise Fund(s).”

 - “The documentation of a local government that identifies, accumulates, allocates or develops billing rates for the allocation of the cost of services and property provided by the local government on a centralized basis to its departments, agencies and enterprise funds” (see NAC 354.8654).

-- See page 17 of the 2006-07 CAFR.
+- See page 17 of the District’s 2004-05 CAFR.

-- See pages 23, 25 and 26 of the 2007-08 CAFR.
+- See pages 23, 25 and 26 of the District’s 2007-08 CAFR.

 - See Note 12 at page 42 of the 2010-11 CAFR.